Shining Path

 The Shining Path (Sendero Luminoso, SL), officially the Communist Party of Peru (Partido Comunista del Perú, abbr.
-PCP), is a terrorist organization and far-left political party and guerrilla group in Peru, following Marxism–Leninism–Maoism and Gonzalo Thought.
+PCP), is a far-left political party and guerrilla group in Peru, following Marxism–Leninism–Maoism and Gonzalo Thought.
+The group is designated as a terrorist organization by the government of Peru, the United States, the European Union, Japan, and Canada.
 Academics often refer to the group as the Communist Party of Peru – Shining Path (Partido Comunista del Perú – Sendero Luminoso, abbr.
 PCP-SL) to distinguish it from other communist parties in Peru.

 When it first launched its "people's war" in 1980, the Shining Path's goal was to overthrow the government through guerrilla warfare and replace it with a New Democracy.
-The Shining Path believed that by establishing a dictatorship of the proletariat, inducing a cultural revolution, and eventually sparking a world revolution, they could arrive at full communism.
+The Shining Path believed that by establishing a dictatorship of the proletariat, inducing a cultural revolution, and eventually sparking a world revolution, they could arrive at a Communist society.
 Their representatives stated that the then-existing socialist countries were revisionist, and the Shining Path was the vanguard of the world communist movement.
-The Shining Path's ideology and tactics have influenced other Maoist insurgent groups such as the Communist Party of Nepal (Maoist Centre) and other Revolutionary Internationalist Movement-affiliated organizations.
+The Shining Path's ideology and tactics have influenced other Maoist insurgent groups, such as the Communist Party of Nepal (Maoist) and other Revolutionary Internationalist Movement-affiliated organizations.

 The Shining Path has been widely condemned for its excessive brutality, including violence deployed against peasants, such as the Lucanamarca massacre, as well as for its violence towards trade union organizers, competing Marxist groups, elected officials, and the general public.
 The Shining Path is regarded as a terrorist organization by the government of Peru, along with Japan, the United States, the European Union, and Canada, all of whom consequently prohibit funding and other financial support to the group.